hasura/learn-graphql/tutorials/backend/hasura-v3-ts-connector/tutorial-site/content/get_started/6-implementation.md

 metaDescription: 'Learn how to build a data connector in Typescript for Hasura DDN'
 ---

-Right now, we only need to implement five functions:
+Right now, we only need to implement five required functions:
 - `validate_raw_configuration`, which validates the configuration from the user
 - `try_init_state`, which initializes our database connection
 - `get_capabilities`, which returns the NDC capabilities of our connector
 - `get_schema`, which returns an NDC schema containing our tables and columns
 - `query`, which actually responds to query requests

-We'll skip configuration validation entirely for now, and just return the raw configuration.
+We'll skip configuration validation entirely for now, so in the `validate_raw_configuration` function which you pasted in the previous step, we'll just return the configuration.
+Edit it as follows:

 ```typescript
 async function validate_raw_configuration(configuration: RawConfiguration): Promise<RawConfiguration> {